LoboArkano/Ruby-Linter-for-Python/README.md

 ## 📝 License

-This project is for Microverse course purposes.
+This project is MIT licensed.